 MARE 390L Biol of Marine Mammals Lab (1) (lab) Field and lab techniques employed by professional marine mammal biologists including shore and boat-based surveys, photo-identification, and acoustic sampling.
 Investigations will focus on local species of marine mammals.
 Pre: MARE 390 or concurrent enrollment.

 MARE 410 Marine Debris in the Pacific (3) Scientific study of marine debris issues in the Pacific Ocean, including sources, dispersal, distribution, degradation, effects, persistent organic pollutants, plastic additives, monitoring efforts, and solutions.
 Pre: MARE 171 and MARE 201, or instructor's consent.
 (Attributes: GAHP)

-MARE 425 Chemical Oceanography (3) Chemical processes occurring in marine and estuarine waters and their impact on the nearshore and oceanic environments.
-Topics include: salinity, chlorinity, major and minor elements, and dissolved gases in seawater; macro and micronutrients, dissolved and particulate organic matter; geochemistry of marine sediments; radiometric dating and stable isotopes as water mass tracers.
-Pre: C- or better in CHEM 125 and MARE 201.
+MARE 425 Chemical Oceanography (3) Chemical processes occurring in marine and estuarine waters and their impact on the near shore and oceanic environments.
+Topics include: salinity, chlorinity, major and minor elements, and dissolved gasses in seawater; macro and micronutrients, dissolved and particulate organic matter; geochemistry of marine sediments; radiometric dating and stable isotopes as water mass tracers.
+Pre: C- or better in CHEM 162 and MARE 201.

 MARE 434 Teaching Marine Science (3) Marine science concepts and teaching strategies for pre-service and inservice teachers.
 Includes geological, chemical, physical and biological topics.
 Pre: MARE/BIOL 171, MARE 201, and MARE 265.
-(Attributes: GCC)
+(Attributes: ALEX, GCC)

 MARE 435 Marine Field Exper Tchers (3) (other) Training for pre-service and inservice teachers in marine science field experiences content and strategies.
 Includes geological, chemical, physical and biological topics.
 Pre: MARE/BIOL 171, MARE 201, and MARE 265.
-(Attributes: GCC)
+(Attributes: ALEX, GCC)